iamwalter/azure_app_config/README.md

 Register the FeatureFilter by calling `service.registerFeatureFilter(filter)`.
-The filters above are automatically registered.
+The build-in filters are automatically registered.

 ---